lez/nipls/tribe.md

 `draft` `hierarchy` `tribe` `curation`

 This NIP defines a standard for building social hierarchies - called tribes.
-A tribe can collectively curate content.
+A tribe manages its memberships and collectively curates content.

 The aim is to be able to build culturally coherent groups at scale.
 Hierarchies are known to be a battle-tested solution to this.